 Just like grandma used to make, my grilled eggplant sandwich is marinated, then grilled, topped with tofu feta cheese, pickled onions, tomatoes, Romaine lettuce, and drizzled with a lemony tahini sauce.

-I love Greek food, so I often recreate my Greek grandma's recipes like her grilled eggplant sandwich.
-Most kids aren't fond of eggplant, but I quickly learned to appreciate eggplant when you grow up Greek.
+I love Greek food, so I often recreate my Greek grandma's recipes, like her grilled eggplant sandwich.
+Most kids aren't fond of eggplant, but when you grow up in a Greek family, you quickly learn to appreciate eggplant.
 My grilled eggplant sandwich recipe is healthier than grandma used to make, but it tastes just as delicious.

-On Sundays, my grandparents took my sister and me to Greektown, in Detroit, for the best Greek food I've ever eaten.
-In fact, before moving to Arizona, we spent many weekends visiting my favorite Greek restaurants as an adult.
+On Sundays, my grandparents took my sister and me to Greektown in Detroit for the best Greek food I've ever eaten.
+In fact, before moving to Arizona, I spent many weekends visiting my favorite Greek restaurants as an adult.

 Because I love Greek food and all the flavors and spices from my childhood, I enjoy making healthy Greek food for my family to enjoy.

 I decided to use grilled eggplant as the''meat'' for my sandwich recipe tonight.
 Eggplant has a great texture when prepared correctly.